Hårdmetall - Egenskaper och vad används hårdmetall till - Sollex

 Sollex has long used tungsten carbide to extend the life of knife blades and industrial razor blades in cutting processes.
 Knowing how to make carbide blades and industrial razors has proven to be extremely useful when it comes to industrial injection molding tools.

 Tungsten carbide tools are used to create precision tools for molding plastics.
-These tools are often made from a combination of carbide and steel to combine high hardness and wear resistance with good formability.
+These tools are often made from a combination of carbide and steel to combine high hardness and wear resistance with excellent formability.

 Why Choose Tungsten Carbide Tooling?

 Tungsten carbide tools are used in the injection molding industry because they have a high degree of hardness and wear resistance, which makes them suitable for molding fine plastic parts.
-Injection molding is a process in which plastic is melted and injected into a mold where it solidifies to form a finished part.
+Injection molding is a process in which plastic is melted and injected into a mold, where it solidifies to form a finished part.

 Because injection molding is a manufacturing process that can produce thousands or millions of identical plastic parts, it is critical that the molding tools are durable enough to withstand the wear and deformation that occurs during the injection molding process.
 Carbide tools are ideal for this purpose because their high hardness and wear resistance make them resistant to deformation and wear.

 The precision of the tool is critical to the shape and surface finish of the final product.
 Carbide's high hardness and stiffness provide high precision and repeatability during production.
-This results in high quality plastic components that conform to the shape of the tool.
+This results in high-quality plastic components that conform to the shape of the tool.

 JavaScript seem to be disabled in your browser.